shumeng-ops/Fetch_Data_Modeling/README.md

 4. What are the rules for rewarding points for scanned receipts?
 I noticed that some receipts marked as “rejected” still show points awarded.
 Is that expected?
 5. Could you please explain the different stages of a receipt?
 I see stages like “submitted,” “pending,” “finished,” “flagged,” and “rejected.”
 Specifically, what does “finished” mean, and what’s the difference between “submitted” and “pending”?

 I realize this is quite a bit to cover in one email, so if it’s more convenient, I’d be happy to discuss these questions over a call.
 Your insights would be incredibly helpful in improving our data quality, which will ultimately allow us to deliver more accurate analysis and valuable business insights.
-Thank you!
+Thank you!<br><br>

-Best Regards,
+Best Regards,<br><br>
 Shumeng Shi